SoftGeekRO/sgs.bash-tweaks/Readme.md

 sudo ./install.sh install

 ```
-The installation will crate a *sgs/sgs.bash-tweaks* folder inside the */user/share/* folder.
+The installation will create a *sgs/sgs.bash-tweaks* folder inside the */user/share/* folder.
 The **sgs** folder is used to keep all the SoftGeek applications contain in a single folder.

 ### general_purpose